 [HOSTED] Client-Provided Technology means collectively any Client-Requested Software and Client Materials, including third party software products not provided by, hardware, network, tools, services and other items or technology provided by Client and to be used by Client in connection with Client’s operation of the Implementation Software.
 Client-Provided Technology excludes, -Developed Code, or Third Party Software.

-[NON -HOSTED] Client-Provided Technology means collectively any Client Materials, including third party software products not provided by, hardware, network, tools, services and other items or technology provided by Client and to be used by Client in connection with Client’s operation of the Implementation Software.
-Client-Provided Technology excludes any, -Developed Code, or Third Party Software.

-Client Reports is defined in Section 34 of Table 2.B.
-[NTD: Verify Section Number]

-[NTD: Include if SI is included scope and Confirm “Software” is defined in the MLSA, or conform this to the appropriate defined term for “Software”.
-This is not hosted Client-Requested Software.] -Developed Code means Client-requested Custom Enhancements.
+Developed Code means Client-requested Custom Enhancements.
 The proposed -Developed Code under this SOW will be limited to those items specifically listed in Attachment A –Developed Code, attached hereto and incorporated herein by reference.
 Developed Code will not include any Core Enhancements. .

-[CCA]Configuration Modification means changes made in the application or the content, through modification of pre-defined settings.
+Configuration Modification means changes made in the application or the content, through modification of pre-defined settings.
 The changes are accomplished with the available Content Editor system administration tools.

-[CCA]Content Editor means a desktop configuration tool for Clinical CareAdvance.
+Content Editor means a desktop configuration tool for Clinical CareAdvance.

 [CCA]Disease Management or DM means the functionality within the Software to support Clients disease management activities for their members.

-[EDM] Edge Server means the server that is hosted by Client which will receive and process house membership, medical and pharmacy encounter data.
+Edge Server means the server that is hosted by Client which will receive and process house membership, medical and pharmacy encounter data.
 The Edge Server will run CMS-developed software (“EDGE Server”) used to verify submitted data and manage risk adjustment/reinsurance processes.
 Data will be received from Client’s Source Database to send to CMS and will also receive data back from CMS.

 EDI and Electronic Data Interchange is the structured transmission of data between organizations using electronic means.